Classical violin in Cuba: 21st century

 Mirelys Morgan was born in Havana and studied at the Instituto Superior de Arte (ISA).
 She has performed with the Cuban National Symphony Orchestra and the Cali Symphony Orchestra in Colombia.
 Morgan was selected by Claudio Abbado to participate in the Gustav Mahler Youth Orchestra Project in year 2000.
 She established her residence in Europe in 2003, where she studied with Rainer Schmidt at the Reina Sofía School of Music in Madrid and with Ulf Wallin at the Hans Eisler Hochschule für Musik in Berlín.
 Mirelys Morgan has participated in numerous concert tours as a member of the Gustav Mahler Youth Orchestra and the Verbier Festival Orchestra, under the conduction of Valery Gergiev, James Levine, Charles Dutoit and Michael Tilson-Thomas.
-She has performed also with the Deutsches Symphonie Orchester and the Deutsche Oper Orchester in Berlín, as well as with the Frankfurt Radio Symphony Orchestra.
+She has performed also with the Deutsches Symphonie Orchester and the Deutsche Oper Orchester in Berlín, as well as with the Frankfurt Radio Symphony.
 Morgan joined the Orquesta Nacional de España in 2009, and is currently a member of the Concertgebouw Orchestra in Amsterdam, Holland.

 Ivonne Rubio Padrón was born in Havana and began to study violin at the age of seven.
 During the year 2005 she was selected to join the Latinamerican Youth Orchestra in Venezuela, conducted by Claudio Abbado and Gustavo Dudamel.
 She has received Master Classes from important personalities such as Gidon Kremer, Francesco Manara, Renaud Capuçon and Mauricio Fucks, among others, and have received national awards from the Festival de Violín Manuel Saumell 2001, the Concurso Iberoamericano de Violín José White 2003, and the Concursos Musicalia 2009.
 Ivonne Rubio serves as a Concertino at the Campeche Symphony Orchestra, in Mexico, and offers classes in the same city.